Hall of Fame

-The 2015 induction will take place on Saturday, September 19, in the Walters Wellness Center on the Highland campus.
+The 2015 induction will take place on Saturday, September 19, in the LIBRARY on the Highland campus.
 THIS IS A CHANGE FROM THE ORIGINAL PLAN.
-Along with Strathman’s induction, there will be a reception for and recognition of the 1982 Scottie Volleyball Team which was the NJCAA Region VI Independent Tournament Champions.
+Along with Strathman’s induction, there will be a reception for and recognition of the 1982 Scottie Volleyball Team which was the NJCAA Region VI Independent Tournament Champions, also in the Library.

-Activities will begin with registration at 9:30 a.m. in the Walters Wellness Center.
+Activities will begin with registration at 9:30 a.m. in the LIBRARY.
 Strathman’s induction will begin at 10:30 a.m., followed by the recognition of the 1982 volleyball team and a luncheon at 11:30 a.m.
 Those assembled will then convene in the Barber Room of the Scottie Stadium Center for a reception and to watch the Scottie football team host Ellsworth (IA) Community College with a 1:00 p.m. kick-off on Kessinger Field.
 Strathman and the 1982 team will then be recognized again on the field at half-time of that game.